QuantEcon/cbc_2024/source_files/tuesday/numba.md

 +++

-A jitted version -- note the speed gain.
+Let's try a jitted version with loops.

 ```{code-cell} ipython3
 @jit